This is a PSA for women with diabetes of child-bearing age:

 Your monthly cycle WILL affect your blood sugar levels!

 I spent 13 years blaming everything under the sun for unexpected high and low blood sugar levels.
-I blamed the food, carb count calculations, a 'bad' bottle of insulin, pump errors, infusion set issues-- but strangely enough, I never knew how my monthly cycle was affecting my blood sugar levels.
+I blamed the food, carb count calculations, a 'bad' bottle of insulin, pump errors, infusion set issues-- but strangely enough, I never knew how much of an impact my monthly cycle had on blood sugar levels.

 The blood sugar swings that I was experiencing from carbs and inconsistent corrections were blinding me from the other underlying issues.
 It wasn't until I started low carb and removed many of the above variables that I could plainly see the change in hormone levels.

 I need a 30% increase in long-term basal insulin for the week leading up to my period, then an immediate 40% decrease on day 1 (or 10% lower than my 'normal'), then back up to my normal basal rate for the remainder of the month.

 Although it's exhausting to be making these changes all the time, it's worth it to track your cycle and make the appropriate basal insulin changes to avoid both high and low blood sugar levels as a result of fluctuating hormones.

 This is just one more step toward giving you the power to control diabetes - rather than the other way around.

 A recent article in Diabetes Daily details the cyclical changes in blood sugar levels like this: